Do you need more than this? We have another option!

 IT service providers can use outcome-based pricing by tying payments to system performance improvements.
 Therefore, an IT firm might charge based on the reduction in system downtime or the improvement in network speed and reliability.

 Educational institutions and training providers can implement outcome-based pricing by charging based on student success metrics.
-For instance, a training company might be paid based on the job placement rates of their graduates, ensuring their programs effectively prepare students for the workforce.
+For instance, a training company might be paid based on the job placement rates of their graduates, ensuring their certification programs effectively prepare students for the workforce.

 In the construction industry, outcome-based pricing can be used to ensure project success.
 For example, a construction firm might receive payment based on the timely completion of a project or the achievement of specific safety and quality standards.